 Since procrastination is an emotion regulation failure, directly addressing the emotion is more effective than cognitive or organizational strategies alone.

-Identifying the specific aversive emotion: Writing down what specifically feels bad about a task ("I'm afraid of failing," "this is boring and resentment-making," "I don't know where to start so it feels overwhelming") makes the emotional obstacle concrete and addressable, rather than leaving a diffuse cloud of avoidance.
+Identifying the specific aversive emotion: Writing down what specifically feels bad about a task ("I'm afraid of failing," "this is boring," "I don't know where to start") makes the emotional obstacle concrete and addressable.
+Diffuse avoidance often resolves when the specific emotional driver is named.

-Self-compassion: Responding to procrastination with self-understanding rather than self-criticism interrupts the shame-avoidance cycle.
-Kristin Neff's self-compassion framework applied to procrastination: acknowledge the difficulty, recognize that procrastination is universal (common humanity), and respond with kindness rather than judgment.
+Self-compassion: Kristin Neff's self-compassion framework applied to procrastination: acknowledge the difficulty, recognize that procrastination is universal (common humanity), and respond with kindness rather than judgment.
 The goal is not complacency but removing the shame that amplifies avoidance.
+The Wohl et al. finding — that self-forgiveness reduces future procrastination — is one of the most robust and counterintuitive in the literature.

 Behavioral Strategies